- Where do ISKL families live? How do students travel to school?

-In some cases, an admission decision is reached based on review of an applicant's file.
+In some cases, an admission decision is reached based on a review of an applicant's file.
 In other cases, review of the application indicates a need for admission testing.
-Such testing might include:
+Such testing may include:

-After admission is confirmed, placement testing is administered if required to ensure appropriate class placement (such as a specific level of a foreign language or a specific level of math).
+After admission is confirmed, placement testing (if required) is administered to ensure appropriate class placement (such as a specific level of a foreign language or a specific level of mathematics).

 Every effort is made to place students in the appropriate grade based on academic experience and chronological age.
 For the majority of applicants coming from U.S. curriculum schools there is no change of grade level.
 Applicants coming from countries where the academic calendar differs from ISKL's August to June calendar may find themselves remaining an additional semester in a grade level due to this calendar difference.